Kreusada/Kreusada-Cogs/docs/cog_raffle.rst

 .. code-block:: yaml

-    BadArgument: on_draw_action must be one of 'end', 'remove_winner', or 'keep_winner'
+    BadArgument: on_end_action must be one of 'end', 'remove_winner', or 'keep_winner'

 This exception is raised when the on_end_action condition is not in the list provided above.
 These are the only actions available at this time.